The Rolling Stones (album): Release

 The album cover photo was taken by Nicholas Wright.
 The cover bears no title or identifying information other than the photo and the Decca logo – an "unheard of" design concept originated by manager Andrew Oldham.

 Upon its release, The Rolling Stones became one of 1964's biggest sellers in the UK, staying at No. 1 for twelve weeks.

 The original British version of the album was released on compact disc in 1984, but became out-of-print on CD for many years afterwards.
 In November 2010, it was made available as part of a limited edition vinyl box set titled The Rolling Stones 1964–1969, and by itself digitally at the same time.
-The original title was also re-instated as part of the Rolling Stones in Mono CD box set, released on 30 September 2016.
+The original title was also reinstated as part of The Rolling Stones in Mono CD box set, released on 30 September 2016.
 The album was only released in mono in both the UK and US; no true stereo mix was ever made.

-The US version of the album, originally self-titled but later officially called England's Newest Hit Makers, was the band's debut US album and was released by London Records on 30 May 1964, a month and a half after the British version.
+The US version of the album, originally self-titled but later officially called England's Newest Hit Makers, was the band's debut US album and was released by London Records on 29 May 1964, a month and a half after the British version.
 The track "Not Fade Away" (the A-side of the band's third UK single) replaced "I Need You Baby", and the titles of the tracks "Now I've Got a Witness (Like Uncle Phil and Uncle Gene)" and "Tell Me (You're Coming Back)" were shortened to "Now I've Got a Witness" and "Tell Me" on most versions of the American release.
 Upon its release, The Rolling Stones reached No. 11 in the US, going gold in the process.
-To date, this is the Stones' only American studio album that has failed to place in the top five on the Billboard album charts.
+To date, this is the Rolling Stones' only American studio album that has failed to place in the top five on the Billboard album charts.
 In August 2002, the album, by now officially called England's Newest Hit Makers, was reissued as a new remastered CD and SACD Digipak by ABKCO.